 Ask a Recruiter: Why Should I Work With a Recruiter?

 Every third Thursday of the month, we answer questions submitted to us from Kansas City area job seekers and employers.
 This week Senior Recruiter and Director of our Administrative Division Stephanie Smithmier answers a question from an anonymous job seeker who asked why they should work with a recruiter.
-Though the recruiting industry is… Read More »
+Though the recruiting industry is more… Read More »